Syllo/nvtop/README.markdown

 Hence, you will need a kernel with a version greater or equal to 6.0 to see the processes using Adreno GPUs.

+### Apple

+NVTOP includes some initial support for Apple using Metal.
+This is only supported when building for Apple, and when building for Apple only this vendor is supported.

+**APPLE SUPPORT STATUS**
+- Apple support is still being worked on.
+Some bugs and limitations may apply.

 Build
 -----